austish/austish/README.md

         self.currentProject = "Big Bank"

     def greet(self):
-        print("Thanks for visiting, hope you find some of my work interesting.")
+        print("Thanks for visiting.
+I hope you find some of my work interesting.")
 ```

 <!--